-There is a difference between paying a board member for their service and reimbursing a board member for costs that are reasonably incurred (for example, reimbursement for travel costs to a board meeting).
-Volunteer board members that receive reimbursement for expenses are not 'paid board members' for the purposes of this fact sheet (and in general).
+There is a difference between paying a board member for their service and reimbursing a board member for the costs that are reasonably incurred while performing their role (for example, reimbursement for travel costs to a board meeting).
+Volunteer board members that receive reimbursement for expenses incurred are not 'paid board members' for the purposes of this fact sheet (and in general).